Flagstaff in Coconino County, Arizona — The American Mountains (Southwest)

 Erected by National Park Service.

 Topics.
-This historical marker is listed in these topic lists: Anthropology & Archaeology • Native Americans.
+This historical marker is listed in these topic lists: Anthropology & Archaeology • Indigenous Peoples and Communities.

 Location.
 35° 34.686′ N, 111° 28.156′ W. Marker is in Flagstaff, Arizona, in Coconino County.
-Marker is on Loop Road, on the right when traveling north.
+It is on Loop Road, on the right when traveling north.
 From Flagstaff, take US 89 north for 12 miles (19km), turn right at sign for Sunset Crater Volcano - Wupatki National Monuments.
 The Visitor Center is 21 miles (34km) from this junction.
 Touch for map.
 Marker is in this post office area: Flagstaff AZ 86001, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ancient Landscapes (within shouting distance of this marker); Box Canyon Ruins (within shouting distance of this marker); A Legacy of the Past (about 500 feet away, measured in a direct line); Sunset Crater Volcano (about 600 feet away); Daily Life (about 600 feet away); Nalakihu (approx. 0.8 miles away); Community (approx. 0.8 miles away); Where Were The Fields? (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: Ancient Landscapes (within shouting distance of this marker); Box Canyon Ruins (within shouting distance of this marker); A Legacy of the Past (about 500 feet away, measured in a direct line); Sunset Crater Volcano (about 600 feet away); Daily Life (about 600 feet away); Nalakihu (approx. 0.8 miles away); Community (approx. 0.8 miles away); Where Were The Fields? (approx. 0.8 miles away).
 Touch for a list and map of all markers in Flagstaff.

-Photographed By Denise Boose, September 28, 2012
+Photographed by Denise Boose, September 28, 2012

 7. Onseed Juniper~Juniperus monosperma